cfkubo/cdc-debezium-postgres-rabbitmq/README.md

 <img src="static/cdc.webp" width="800" alt="cdc" />
 </p>

-This is a poc repo that demonstrating and implementing the Change Data Capture (CDC) concept using Debezium and PostgreSQL.
+> This is a poc repo that demonstrating and implementing the Change Data Capture (CDC) concept using Debezium and PostgreSQL.
 This project focuses on the monitoring and capturing of row-level changes in PostgreSQL tables.
 Leveraging Debezium, we enable the distribution of these changes, allowing applications to detect and react to data modifications in real-time.

 ## How to run on K8s

-1. Create docker containers for Debezium server and demo view and loader apps
+> Create docker containers for Debezium server and demo view and loader apps and you can leverage the deployment yaml in k8s folders
 Note: The demo apps just act as viewer to see the CDC transactions.

-2. Create table transacations
+> Create table transacations

 ```sql
 CREATE TABLE public.account_transactions (